 There are quite a few decent and reasonably priced hotels in Hyderabad, like this or this one.
 If you don’t find them suitable, feel free to choose from more than 400 hotels on Agoda and Booking.com.
 To get best deals and book your stay, choose one of the search boxes below:

-- I’ve heard a lot of chaotic traffic in Hyderabad, but to be honest, nothing is chaotic after Mumbai 🙂 I found it quite manageable.
-However, in the evening the roads can be tightly packed, so remember that to avoid stress when reaching to the railways station or airport.
+~ I’ve heard a lot of chaotic traffic in Hyderabad, but to be honest, nothing is chaotic after Mumbai 🙂 I found it quite manageable.
+However, in the evening the roads can be tightly packed, so remember that to avoid stress when reaching the railway station or airport.

 ~ November to February is the best time to visit the city.
 During summer, don’t forget a hat, sunblocks and a bottle of water.
 I got badly sunburnt when climbing to the top of the Golconda Fort.
 Serves me right for being so arrogant and considering myself completely acclimatized after 9 years in India 🙂

-- If you’re planning to visit mosques, dress accordingly.
-I was wearing jeans ans t-shirt, thinking that a dupatta over my head would be sufficient.
+~ If you’re planning to visit mosques, dress accordingly.
+I was wearing jeans and t-shirt, thinking that a dupatta over my head would be sufficient.
 But the security staff lent me two more dupattas to wrap around my shoulders and waist.
 When I wore salwar kameez in Ahmedabad, by the way, there were no problems.

 ~ To check out even more interesting things to do in Hyderabad, click the image below: